coq/coq/doc/sphinx/proof-engine/ltac2.rst

 - Evaluation is part of the dynamic semantics, that is, it is done when a term gets effectively computed by Ltac2.

-Note that typing of Coq terms is a *dynamic* process occurring at Ltac2 evaluation time, and not at Ltac2 typing time.
+Note that typing of Rocq terms is a *dynamic* process occurring at Ltac2 evaluation time, and not at Ltac2 typing time.

 Static semantics
 ****************

-During internalization, Coq variables are resolved and antiquotations are type checked as Ltac2 terms, effectively producing a ``glob_constr`` in Coq implementation terminology.
-Note that although it went through the type checking of **Ltac2**, the resulting term has not been fully computed and is potentially ill-typed as a runtime **Coq** term.
+During internalization, Rocq variables are resolved and antiquotations are type checked as Ltac2 terms, effectively producing a ``glob_constr`` in Rocq implementation terminology.
+Note that although it went through the type checking of **Ltac2**, the resulting term has not been fully computed and is potentially ill-typed as a runtime **Rocq** term.

 .. example::